Central MN Wrestling Update

 SARTELL SABRES

-The Sabres earned seventh place with 93 points at the Big Lake “Hornets” tournament.
-Jordan Gulden (285) earned the championship, Jayce Gruber (107) earned third place, Tyler Plumski (139), Liam Chew (145) and Noah Bartkowicz (114) all earned fourth place, Michael Hamak (172) earned fifth place and Mason Toivola (189) took sixth place.
+The Sabres earned tenth place with 60 points at the Brainerd “Paul Bunyan” Invitational with five place winners.
+Jordan Gulden (285) earned the championship, Jayce Gruber (107) earned fourth place, Michael Hamak (172) earned sixth place, Peyton Allen (215) took seventh place and Noah Bartkowicz (114) took eighth place.